neeraj-r-rugi/cfire/README.md

 # CFIRE - Compile and Fire

-A fast C program runner that compiles and executes C code entirely in memory, without writing to disk.
+A blazingly fast C program runner that compiles and executes C code entirely in memory, without writing to disk.

 ## Overview